 Each policy includes a package of symptom definitions.
 Each symptom represents a distinct test condition on a property, metric, or event.
-You can enable or disable the symptom definitions in your policy.
+You can activate or deactivate the symptom definitions in your policy.

 How the Policy Symptom Definitions Work

-vRealize Operations Cloud uses symptoms that are enabled to generate alerts.
-When the symptoms used in an alert definition are true, and the alert is enabled, an alert is generated.
+VMware Aria Operations uses symptoms that are activated to generate alerts.
+When the symptoms used in an alert definition are true, and the alert is activated, an alert is generated.

 When a symptom exists for an object, the problem exists and requires that you take action to solve it.
-When an alert occurs, vRealize Operations Cloud presents the triggering symptoms, so that you can evaluate the object in your environment, and with recommendations for how to resolve the alert.
+When an alert occurs, VMware Aria Operations presents the triggering symptoms, so that you can evaluate the object in your environment, and with recommendations for how to resolve the alert.

 To assess objects for symptoms, you can include symptoms packages in your policy for metrics and super metrics, properties, message events, and faults.
-You can enable or disable the symptoms to determine the criteria that the policy uses to assess and evaluate the data collected from the objects to which the policy applies.
+You can activate or deactivate the symptoms to determine the criteria that the policy uses to assess and evaluate the data collected from the objects to which the policy applies.
 You can also override the threshold, criticality, wait cycles, and cancel cycles.

 The Symptoms pane displays the name of the symptom, the associated management pack adapter, object type, metric or property type, a definition of the trigger such as for CPU usage, the state of the symptom, and the trigger condition.
 To view a specific set of symptoms in the package, you can select the adapter type, object type, metric or property type, and the state of the symptom.